Eleanor Roosevelt

 *Eleanor Roosevelt was born on this date in 1884.
 She was a white-American diplomat, First Lady, writer, humanitarian, and activist.

 Born in New York City, Anna Eleanor Roosevelt was the niece of Theodore Roosevelt, America’s 16th president.
 She was a shy child and experienced tremendous loss at a young age: Her mother died in 1892, and her father died two years later when she was just ten.
-Roosevelt was sent to school in England as a teenager, an experience that helped draw her personality out.
+As a teenager, Roosevelt was sent to school in England, an experience that helped draw out her personality.

 In 1905, she married her distant cousin, Franklin D. Roosevelt, who would later become president of the United States.
 The couple had six children: Anna, James, Franklin (who died as an infant), Elliott, Franklin Jr., and John.
 Despite her busy home life, Eleanor became active in public service during World War I, working for the American Red Cross.